c0ns0le/future-employment/updates/january_1.md

 # Discoveries / Problems

+* No astonishing findings yet – I'm chugging along steadily, though I wish I had something more exciting for this update.
 * I've still found no clear association between X and y.
-I'm currently looping over models, inputs, targets to try a "shotgun" approach to see what works
+I'm currently looping over models, inputs, and targets to try a "shotgun" approach to see what works.
-* I haven't yet pursued the task-bag model of an occupation, but theorize there are "core groups" of tasks that would be automated.
+* I haven't yet pursued the task-bag model of an occupation, but I want to.
+I theorize there are "core groups" of tasks that would be automated.
 * Check-in: seem to be on track with the original proposal and I expect that I'll find results soon.

 # Questions and Next Steps